As Trump’s Attorney, Michael Cohen’s Loyalty Matters More Than His Lawyering

 Cohen was instrumental in laying the groundwork for Trump’s political career, launching a website (ShouldTrumpRun.com) in an effort to spark interest in drafting him into the 2012 GOP race, and flying to Iowa on Trump’s private jet to meet GOP operatives there.
 (That led to the first accusation that Cohen had violated campaign finance laws, but he was cleared by the Federal Election Commission, since Trump wasn’t an official candidate.)

 When Trump finally did launch a campaign in 2015, Cohen was one of his top cheerleaders on TV.
-In his most famous appearance, he challenged the fact that most polls showed Trump trailing Clinton, repeatedly asking “Says who?”
+In his most famous appearance, he challenged the fact that most polls showed Trump trailing Clinton, repeatedly asking, “Says who?”

 A source told the Daily Beast that Cohen was disappointed when he wasn’t offered a spot in Trump’s White House.“He wasn’t expecting attorney general, but he was holding out for a senior job that would have also allowed him to continue being an attack dog for the president,” the source said.